GUIDE 2025

 Final Note

 Becoming a tech writer is much easier for someone with an engineering background than a background in writing.
-The main reason is that you already understand the product you need to write about.
+The main reason is that you already understand the product you must write about.

-Learning to write simple yet effective copies is also tricky, and it takes time to get into that tech writing flow.
+Learning to write simple yet effective copies is also tricky, and getting into that tech writing flow takes time.

 Becoming an excellent technical writer requires time and effort.
-But if you want to make the career shift, you’re bound to achieve the goal sooner than you think.
+But if you want to make the career shift, you will achieve the goal sooner than you think.

 Where do technical writers work